yutre021/Clean_Data_Python/README.md

 3.  **Treat as missing and impute:**
     * **Explanation:** Out-of-range values can be treated as if they were missing data.
 Once marked as missing, imputation techniques can be applied.
 Imputation involves estimating and filling in the missing values based on other characteristics of the data (e.g., using the mean, median, mode, or more sophisticated machine learning models to predict the missing value).
 This method aims to retain the record while providing a reasonable substitute for the erroneous value.

+4.  **Setting custom value depending on business assumptions:**
+    * **Explanation:** In some cases, business domain knowledge provides insights into how out-of-range data should be handled.
+Instead of dropping or imputing statistically, a specific custom value might be assigned based on assumptions about the business process or the source of the data.
+For example, if a temperature sensor reports -500°C, a business rule might dictate setting it to the lowest possible valid temperature for that environment, or a specific indicator value for "sensor malfunction."

 The choice among these methods depends on factors like the volume of out-of-range data, its suspected cause (e.g., data entry error, sensor malfunction, legitimate but extreme outlier), and the impact of each method on subsequent analysis or model performance.

 ---